Your saved listings are here and you can update your email settings.

 Recommendations abound on how to fix the current residential tax system.
 Among the most popular proposals is to scrap the strange practice of valuing all properties based on their potential revenue generation as rentals.
 It also goes without saying that given that the market value of properties is now widely available in publicly accessible databases, many critics continue to call for the city to abandon its opaque approach to valuating properties for tax purposes, which is based on only a small and random sample of properties.

-for reforming the current system, including the following:
+for reforming the current system.
+These include the following:

 • Aggregate Class 1, Class 2 condos and coops, and small rentals (up to 10 units) in one class, and uniformly value all properties in the class at sales-based market value.